 6.20 Modification of Price Schedule

 6.10 Price Schedule.
-The Board shall, by resolution, fix the price per unit at which water will be sold to each Customer of the District on an annual basis.
-Such price shall reflect all costs and out-of-pocket expenses directly incurred by the District in delivering water for sale to the Service Connection of each Customer.
-The District’s costs shall include the actual cost per acre foot to (a) obtain water from its sources in California; (b) convey the water to each Customer Service Connection; (c) pay any required fees and costs for water supply and conveyance to each Customer Service Connection; (d) pay any costs of environmental review; (e) pay any conveyance cost of the water supplied to each Customer including costs of electrical power; (f) pay the principal and interest on any bonded debt for capital improvements and any bond redemption costs; (g) pay ordinary administration and maintenance expenses of the District; (h) pay the cost of construction of new capital improvements; (i) pay the cost of maintenance and operation of all capital improvements; (j) set aside funds for the funding of a prudent reserve.
+The Board shall, by resolution, fix the price per unit at which District Water will be sold to each Customer of the District on an annual basis with the approval of the District annual fiscal year budget.
+Such price shall reflect all costs and out-of-pocket expenses directly incurred by the District in delivering District Water for sale to the Service Connection of each Customer.
+The District’s costs shall include the actual cost per acre foot to (a) obtain water from its sources; (b) convey District Water to each Customer Service Connection; (c) pay any required fees and costs for water supply and conveyance to each Customer Service Connection; (d) pay any costs of environmental review; (e) pay any conveyance cost of District Water supplied to each Customer including costs of electrical power; (f) pay the principal and interest on any bonded debt for capital improvements and any bond redemption costs; (g) pay ordinary administration and maintenance expenses of the District; (h) pay the cost of construction of new capital improvements; (i) pay the cost of maintenance and operation of all capital improvements; (j) set aside funds for the funding of a prudent reserve; (k) comply with California and federal laws.

 6.15 Other Fees.
-By resolution the Board shall fix the amount of the following fees applicable to Customers who have entered into a Water Sale and Purchase Agreement with the District:
+By resolution the Board shall fix the amount of the following fees applicable to Customers who have entered into a Uniform Water Sale and Purchase Agreement with the District:

 A. Charge to reseal meter